-For the non-linear models the noise model \noise{} remains Gaussian but four different $f_j$ are adopted: Gaussian processes (GPs), additive models with GPs, mixed index models and multi-layer perceptrons.
-We vary the number of drawn samples ($N$) in function of the number of nodes $N=s\times|\nodeSet|$, $s \in \{10,50,100,500\}$.

-Unlike previous works \citep{zheng2018notears,zheng2020notears_mlp,Lachapelle2020grandag,ng2022masked}, we provide a comparison on standardised data.
-This approach reduces the target leak problem described by \cite{ReisachSW21beware}.
-The additive nature of the DGP creates a clue for algorithms to follow when deciding parents-children relations, as children will always have higher variance compared to their parents and grandparents in the causal chain.
-This effect is measured by a metric named varsortability~\citep{ReisachSW21beware}.
-After standardisation, the varsortability of our synthetic data resulted to be zero in all scenarios, indicating no target leak.
-More details on the DGPs are provided in Section~\ref{sec:dgp_sim_det} in the Appendix.
+Finally, we vary the number of drawn samples ($N$) in function of the number of nodes: $N=s\times|\nodeSet|$, $s \in \{100,500,1000\}$ to check how data-hungry are the different algorithms.\footnote{Compared to~\citep{ramsey2006CPC}, we decreased the number of variations in nodes and densities to give space to the analysis of the effect of different types of graphs, noise distributions and sample sizes.} More details on the DGPs are provided in Appendix~\ref{sec:dgp_sim_det}.